thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ## 2. Identify the needed `Software Everywhere` Terraform modules for the target outline

-Let us first define which `Software Everywhere` terrafrom modules we are going to use for own custom `BOM`.
+Let us first define which `Software Everywhere` terrafrom modules we are going to use for own custom `BOM`. [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project points to the  [Automated Solutions project](https://github.com/cloud-native-toolkit/automation-solutions) which contains several starting points for various setups.

-We have to major areas for our modules:
+In our case we have to major areas for `Terraform` modules we want to use:

 1. `Configuration of GitOps`
 2. `IBM Cloud infrastructure`